Skip to content

 How to Use Case Center Effectively During Your Appearance

-The judicial officer will only have access to the material in Case Center, so it is important that counsel and parties ensure all the material they intend to present at their hearing is accessible through Case Center.
-Your matter may be adjourned by the presiding judicial officer if your materials are not accessible through Case Center.
+The judicial officer will only have access to Case Center.
+Counsel and parties must ensure all documents they intend to present at their hearing are accessible through Case Center.
+The presiding judicial officer may adjourn the hearing if documents are not accessible through Case Center.

 The presiding judicial officer will be able to see:

-• When parties were invited to the Case Center case;
+• When parties were invited to the case;

-• When each party accessed the Case Center case; and
+• When each party accessed the case; and

-• When the parties’ documents were uploaded into Case Center.
+• When the parties’ documents were uploaded to Case Center.

-To best prepare for your hearing with Case Center, parties should:
+To best prepare for your hearing, counsel and parties should:

-2. Ensure all materials required are uploaded; and
+2. Ensure all required documents are uploaded; and

-3. Ensure your notes refer to the Case Center pagination.
+3. Ensure that their notes refer to the Case Center page numbers.

-See the “How to Organize and Upload Documents” page for more information on these topics.
+TheHow to Organize and Upload Documents” page contains more information on these topics.

 To download an index of Case Center-generated page numbers: